-My short love poem is translated into Northern Ndebele to try to seduce one of the Matebele girl of Zimbabwe.
+My short love poem is translated into Sindebele (Isinde'bele, Sinrevele, Northern Ndebele, Ndebele, Zimbabwean Ndebele, Tabele, Tebele) to try to seduce one of the Matebele girl of Zimbabwe.
 I hope that one day, she will "fall" on it, i said "fall" because i would so much to catch her in my arms.

 This little Northern Ndebele poem which smells all the African savannah, is a mysterious mirage for us, the Westerners, a mysterious mirage that only Africans dominate.

 This Nguni language which is one of the 16 officials languages of Zimbabwe.
 Sindebele is not far from Zulu because Matabele (Zimbabwean Nedebele) are descendants of Zulu people and there language is one of the rares languages with clics.

 If the culture and the language of the Ndebeles of the south and the north have similarities, they are nevertheless different.
 The language of the Ndebele of the north was in contact with that of the Kalangas, Shonas, Sothos, Vendas.

 Oral tradition is important among the Ndebeles, it is in the form of songs, lullabies, tales and poems which are the result of this hybridization between different peoples.

 These poems carried by the griots praised the powerful, the king, and these praises through them were for the whole community.

 At the end of the 19th century, Zimbabwe was colonized by the English and the Ndebeles with their language and their culture began to be influenced by those of the Europeans who became dominant.
 To speak only about the language, today, English remains even more prestigious and remains a language of first intention in many fields.